fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 if they were let go of?
 If yes, it might be time to actually do so.

 Apply the no-asshole-rule to your customers and clients, everyone will thank you for that.
-Power tends to corrupt, and 'rewarding' overarchievers makes them correlate the reward with their behaviour ... which might not be true.
-Also, they might have this image of really succussful people being assholes, and them slowly becoming really successful also means, ...
+Power tends to corrupt, and 'rewarding' overachievers makes them correlate the reward with their behaviour ... which might not be true.
+Also, they might have this image of really successful people being assholes, and them slowly becoming really successful also means, ...

-The core of the next example was that you should be an approachable boss (no one should fear giving you feedback about something), and that while a hierarchy needs to exist, the social differences should be reduced where possible and downplayed where not possible - thes makes for a much more collegial atmosphere.
+The core of the next example was that you should be an approachable boss (no one should fear giving you feedback about something), and that while a hierarchy needs to exist, the social differences should be reduced where possible and downplayed where not possible - this makes for a much more collegial atmosphere.

-A different approach would be to regularly do anti-asshole workshops with reflection and sensibilisation, they tend to have massively positive results, such es drastically reduced overtime and sick days while improving efficiency and revenue by 9-30%.
+A different approach would be to regularly do anti-asshole workshops with reflection and sensibilization, they tend to have massively positive results, such es drastically reduced overtime and sick days while improving efficiency and revenue by 9-30%.

 People are going to follow the majorities' behaviour.
-The proportion of people following even increases if there is one visible 'outlier', because we want to seperate ourselves ('us') from the outlier ('them').
+The proportion of people following even increases if there is one visible 'outlier', because we want to separate ourselves ('us') from the outlier ('them').
 However - it might not be that good of an idea to employ 'exemplary' assholes, for various reasons.
 You would need to keep them at the bottom as well, to make sure that everyone understands that this is undesired behaviour.